 Anti-depressants are a topic that is becoming increasingly more debated in the medical community.
 Studies have yielded conflicting results about their effectiveness and it is especially unclear how well they work when it comes to children and teenagers.
 1. How They Work While a lack of serotonin is not the only contributing factor to depression, …

 When seeking treatment for anxiety, there can be an overwhelming number of options to choose from.
 For some, simple daily tricks like breathing, exercise, eating well, or practicing meditation can go a long way.
-For others, counselling and therapy is extremely helpful.
+For others, counseling and therapy is extremely helpful.
 For some others, prescription medication might be the best option.
 Ultimately, it’s important …

 Some may not know that painkiller abuse can affect teens later in life.
 Here are some facts to share with your teen so they understand the dangers of painkiller abuse—dangers which can last for years even after the abuse stops.